Hinduism in Pakistan: Population by province

+Population by administrative unit

+At the administrative unit level in the region that composes contemporary Pakistan, as per the 1941 census, the largest Hindu concentrations existed in Tharparkar District (Hindus formed 42.60 percent of the total population and numbered 247,496 persons), Shakargarh Tehsil (39.98 percent or 116,553 persons), Hyderabad District (32.40 percent or 245,849 persons), Karachi District (31.18 percent or 222,597 persons), Sukkur District (28.22 percent or 195,458 persons), Nawabshah District (24.04 percent or 140,428 persons), Sialkot District (19.43 percent or 231,319 persons), Quetta–Pishin District (18.32 percent or 28,629 persons), Larkana District (17.81 percent or 91,062 persons), Multan District (16.83 percent or 249,872 persons), Lahore District (16.79 percent or 284,689 persons), Mirpur District (16.44 percent or 63,576 persons), Khairpur State (16.22 percent or 49,604 persons), Montgomery District (15.87 percent or 210,966 persons), and Bolan District (15.81 percent or 950 persons).

+1951 census

+According to the 1951 census, the Hindu population in Pakistan comprised 531,131 persons or 1.58 percent of the total population.

+1961 census

+According to the 1961 census, the Hindu population in Pakistan comprised 621,805 persons or 1.45 percent of the total population.

+1972 census

+According to the 1961 census, the Hindu population in Pakistan comprised 900,206 persons or 1.44 percent of the total population.

 2017 census

 Population by province

-The percent of population of Hindus (separating the scheduled castes from other Hindus) in the provinces in Pakistan, according to the 2017 census:
+The percent of population of Hindus (separating the Scheduled Caste from other Hindus) in the provinces in Pakistan, according to the 2017 census:

 Population by district

 Umerkot district (52.15%) is the only Hindu majority district in Pakistan.
 Tharparkar district has the highest population of Hindus in terms of absolute terms.
+Tharparkar is said to have most Hindus in absolute numbers at 811,507.
 The four districts- Umerkot, Tharparkar, Mirpurkhas and Sanghar hosts more than half of the Hindu population in Pakistan.

 All districts with a Hindu population greater than 1%, according to the 2017 census.
 In other districts the population of Hindus is less than 1%.

 Population controversy

 The official number of Hindus living in Pakistan is about 4.5 million or approx. 2.15% as per 2017 census conducted by Pakistan government authority.
 However, at different time some of the demographic experts of Pakistan Hindu council as well as various Hindu politicians have given numbers based on their estimation research which have led to various controversies.
 Pakistan has been accused on undercounting minority population over the decades.
 Karachi Supreme Court attorney Neel Keshav claimed that the Hindu population in Pakistan is likely to be much higher, as reported by Pakistan Today newspaper.
 Neel Keshav further claimed that the 1998 census data showed a Hindu population of nearly 2 million.
 While the new census showed that it had only risen to 3.5 million in 20 years," which throws a light possibility of undercounting Hindu population.